niklasHagner/mma-rankings/README.md

 ## Repo structure:
 * backend = node
-    - puppeteer scraper for fetching historical rankings from mma-stats.com
+    - JSDOM scraper for fetching historical rankings from mma-stats.com
     - node-backend for fetching fighter profiles from a sherdog-api
 * public = vanilla js and html